 Leading United Way of Central Indiana

-Most recently, she was an independent consultant providing advice on strategy, execution, growth and leadership.
+Prior to joining United Way of Central Indiana, she was an independent consultant providing advice on strategy, execution, growth and leadership.
 Previously, Ann was an AES Corporation executive and president & CEO at Indianapolis Power & Light Company (IPL) where she became one of the few female chief executives in the electric utility industry.
 During her nine-year tenure at IPL, she focused on providing value to company stakeholders through operating excellence in the areas of safety, environmental performance, reliability, customer service, financial performance, employee engagement and community leadership.

 Ann began her 30-year career at Bechtel Power Corporation one of the world’s leading engineering and construction firms.
 She was recruited to AES Corporation headquarters in Arlington, Virginia in 1987 to lead the environmental permitting activities for new power stations in the U.S. and abroad.
 Her career progressed into project and development, including commercial negotiations and project finance.

 In 1997, Ann moved to AES' regional office in London, England where she was responsible for business development and operations in 22 countries.